TechneWare/SmarterMail.Cli/README.md

 When building a new command, we must set the following properties:
 - Inherit from the base class and interfaces
     - `public class PrintCommand : CommandBase, ICommand, ICommandFactory`
-- Provide default values for the CommandName, CommandArgs, CommandAlternates and any Description/Extended Description
+- Provide default values for the CommandName, CommandArgs, CommandAlternates, and any Description/Extended Description
     - `public string CommandName => "Print";` sets the full name of the description
     - `public string CommandArgs => "message";` lists the arguments that can be used with the command
     - `public string[] CommandAlternates => [];` an array of strings that represents alternates for this command